-Similar to humans, some dogs are prone to digestive issues.
+Similar to humans, dogs are prone to digestive issues.
 Many digestive issues are directly related to the types of food your dog consumes.
-Food allergies or intolerance’s to certain ingredients or flavors can all lead to unhappy bellies.
-But, some dogs have digestive issues for other reasons such as separation anxiety or being in unfamiliar places.
+Food allergies or intolerance’s to certain ingredients or flavors can lead to.
+Alternatively, some dogs have digestive issues due to separation anxiety or being in unfamiliar places.

-At this point, it became difficult and painful for Ozzy to climb up stairs.
-He would go up the stairs carefully, while limping to favor his rear side.
-Then Ozzy started whimpering every time he had to go to the bathroom.
-He had to relieve himself but it was painful because of how irritated his anal area had become.
-Digestive irritation happens to many dogs, whether it be from food or environmental factors.
-Many times, dog owners are able to nurse their pups bag to health with at-home treatments like the chicken and rice meal.
+It became difficult and painful for Ozzy to climb up stairs.
+He had to be careful and limped to favor his rear side.
+He then started whimpering every time he had to go to the bathroom.
+Relieving himself was painful due to how irritated his anal area became.
+Whether from food or environmental reasons, digestive irritation occurs in many dogs.
+Dog owners are often able to nurse their pups bag to health with at-home treatments like the chicken and rice meal.
+Or by adding anti inflammatory ingredients to their food like ginger or pumpkin.
 Sadly, Ozzy was past this point and he had to go to the Vet.

-The Vet said Ozzy’s stomach became very upset leading to an overactive digestive tract.
-He started going to the bathroom more than usual which then inflamed his anus and anal glands.
-Irritated anal glands can become infected if not treated properly.
-Ozzy was put on an antibiotic to treat the infected and inflamed anal glands.
-Small dogs are put on a smaller dose and bigger dogs are put on a stronger dose.
-Stronger doses mean more medicine and this means a higher cost.
-Along with an antibiotic, Ozzy was also put on a low dose pain killer to ease his pain.
-The pain killers allowed him to go to the bathroom without crying the whole time.
-Such a sad sound to hear!
+According to the Vet Ozzy’s stomach became upset leading to an overactive digestive tract.
+His anus and anal glands became inflamed due to increased bowel movements.
+If not treated properly, irritated anal glands become infected.
+Ozzy was put on an antibiotic to treat the infected inflamed anal glands.
+Small dogs receive a smaller dose and bigger dogs receive a larger dose.
+Stronger doses mean more medicine and higher costs.
+Along with an antibiotic, Ozzy also took a low dose pain killer to ease his pain.
+The pain killers allowed him to go to the bathroom with less pain.

-This combination of pain killers and antibiotics will eliminate the infection and pain but it doesn’t always last.
-The Vet said there was about a 40% chance his stomach and anal glands could get upset again.
-This is especially the case since there wasn’t a specific incident that upset his stomach (for example: eating a whole chocolate cake).
-If Ozzy is getting an upset stomach because he is prone to stomach issues then it is likely to happen again.
-In this case, the dog may be diagnosed with anal gland disease.
-Dogs go to the bathroom multiple times a day.
+The combination of pain killers and antibiotics will eliminate the infection and pain but it doesn’t last forever.
+The Vet said there was approximately a 40% chance his stomach and anal glands could become upset again.
+This is more likely since there wasn’t a specific incident that upset his stomach (for example: eating a whole chocolate cake).
+Ozzy is getting an upset stomach because he is prone to stomach issues then it is likely to happen again.
+In this case, the dog is diagnosed with anal gland disease.
+This causes multiple trips to the bathroom.
 Their rate of elimination doesn’t allow the anus area to rest.

-If Ozzy experiences more infections then he may be put on a monthly medication which will keep his stools regular and prevent his anal glands from becoming infected.
-The downfall of this medication is that it’s very expensive.
+If Ozzy experiences more infections then he will receive a monthly medication.
+Medications will keep his stools regular and prevent his anal glands from becoming infected.
+The downside of the medication is that it’s expensive.
 In our area (New England) the medication costs $500 per month.
-This price just isn’t feasible for many households.
+This price isn’t feasible for many households.
 Option B is surgery.
-Surgery will be even more expensive but at least it will be a one time cost versus a monthly medication expense.
+Surgery will be more expensive but it will be a one time cost versus a monthly medication expense.
 We will keep our fingers crossed for Ozzy’s health!

-Always be aware of your dog and his or her daily routine.
+Always be aware of your dog and their daily routine.
 Dogs are creatures of habit.
-Any unusual changes can be a sign that your dog needs special care or medical attention.
+Any unusual changes can mean your dog needs special care or medical attention.
 How your dog walks, eats, groans, or goes to the bathroom can all be indicators of their health status.

 Written on September 3rd, 2015